-Always duplicate, rename and work on the copy of your original file, whether it's RAW, JPG, TIFF, etc. (discussed in the Workflow Chart - see "Class 4" & "Useful Downloads" link)
+Always duplicate, rename and work on the copy of your original file, whether it's RAW, JPG, TIFF, etc.

 - Create a "Master File" The "goal" is to create a multi-purpose un-flattened "Master File" for each image that you wish to enhance.
-From this Master File, you can "re-purpose" your file for a specific print size, for the Web, for magazine output, and so on (discussed soon). - You can work "Globally" as well as "Locally" -- One of the biggest advantages to Photoshop is the ability to make corrections and adjustments "Locally" (affects only a portion of your image) by making selections (covered in another workshop).
-In the old analog world, corrections will almost always "Global" (affects the whole image), particularly color corrections (See Class 2). - Work in Adjustment Layers -- Think of adjustment layers as transparent overlays over your image, each layer doing something different (i.e. contrast control, color correction, etc.).
-For further control, you can also adjust the opacity of each layer separately (as a percentage), in the "Layers" Panel.
-(Adjustment Layers are discussed in-depth in "Class 2") - Standardize your Workflow It is important that you work on the various steps of your image in the order shown on the Workflow Chart (available in "Useful Downloads"): For instance, Contrast should be adjusted before your Color is corrected, Touchup should be done before Sharpening, and so on. - Tonal Compression: This is the inevitable reduction /degradation of the original scene from your eyes to the print.
+From this Master File, you can "re-purpose" your file for a specific print size, for the Web, for magazine output, and so on. - You can work "Globally" as well as "Locally" -- One of the biggest advantages to Photoshop is the ability to make corrections and adjustments "Locally" (affects only a portion of your image) by making selections (covered in another workshop).
+In the old analog world, corrections will almost always "Global" (affects the whole image), particularly color corrections. - Work in Adjustment Layers -- Think of adjustment layers as transparent overlays over your image, each layer doing something different (i.e. contrast control, color correction, etc.).
+For further control, you can also adjust the opacity of each layer separately (as a percentage), in the "Layers" Panel. - Standardize your Workflow It is important that you work on the various steps of your image in the order shown on the Workflow Chart at the beginning of the book: For instance, Contrast should be adjusted before your Color is corrected, Touchup should be done before Sharpening, and so on. - Tonal Compression: This is the inevitable reduction /degradation of the original scene from your eyes to the print.
 It's pure physics the range of colors reproduced shrinks throughout the process.
 Let's say, for example, that our eyes see 100 shades of red.
 The camera, shot in RAW, may see 70 shades.
-Then Photoshop may see 60 shades of red, and the printer may only print 45 shades of the original 100 shades available.
+Then Photoshop may see 50 shades of red, and the printer may only print 30 shades of the original 100 shades available.